-- Participants can be members of only one team, while teachers can lead more than one team within the same category. - Teams of 3-4 pupils are accepted. - Teams can be led by a maximum of two (2) teachers. - Candidates must be school pupils in any of the EU-CONEXUS country member. - The project should have been originally created by the participants. - Only materials in the provided templates will be accepted and evaluated. - All entries to this competition, including the presentation, poster and video MUST only be in English.
+- Participants can be members of only one team, while teachers can lead more than one team within the same category. - Teams of 3-4 pupils are accepted. - Teams can be led by a maximum of two (2) teachers. - Candidates must be school pupils from one of the EU-CONEXUS member countries. - The project must be an original idea created by the participants. - All entries to this competition, including the presentation, report and video MUST only be in English. - All elements required by the organizers must be delivered to be considered eligible to enter the competition - Parental consent forms for each team member must be uploaded in the folder to be considered eligible to enter the competition.